DarkSoulxUltra/Destiny-Bot/README.md

 Any other authorship/credits can be seen through the commits.

-Should any be missing kindly let us know at [Flare Support](https://t.me/Freia_Support) or simply submit a pull request on the readme.
+Should any be missing kindly let us know at [Unmei Support](https://t.me/unmei_support) or simply submit a pull request on the readme.